CANDELbio/mantis-viewer/images.md

 In the `Open` submenu you should see option for `Image Set` and `Project`.
 For an `Image Set`, Mantis Viewer expects one folder with multiple images (one per marker) all stored as TIFFs.
 For a `Project` Mantis Viewer expects a folder containing multiple image sets.

-# Interacting with Images

-## Switching Between Image Sets
+# Switching Between Image Sets

 If you have loaded a project you can switch between the image sets in the project by using the dropdown under the title `Selected Image Set`, by using the arrows to the right of the dropdown, or by using the keyboard shortcut `Alt + Left or Right` or `Command/Windows + Left or Right`.